avsha114/TCP-UDP-Flood-Attack/README.md

-#  TCP/UDP IPv4/IPv6 Flood Attackers
+#  TCP/UDP Flood Attackers

 'flood4' and 'flood6' are tools for attacking a target with TCP-RST or UDP flood attacks.

 Each packet is sent with a spoofed source IP address.

+You can choose between IPv4 or IPv6 attacks.

 This tools were written for learning purposes only.